cwacek/python-jsonschema-objects/README.md

 ## Changelog

+0.0.5 - Improved validation for additionalItems (and tests to match).
+Provided dictionary-syntax access to object properties and iteration over properties.

 0.0.4 - Fixed some bugs that only showed up under specific schema layouts, including one which forced remote lookups for schema-local references.